JayNetor/TMQM/README.md

 ---

-## The ‘recv’ request (low-level):
+## The 'recv' request (low-level):

-A client can receive the next waiting message in the Message Queue by issuing a ‘recv’ request to the Host program.
+A client can receive the next waiting message in the Message Queue by issuing a 'recv' request to the Host program.

 This request is a string of characters, sent by a socket connection, to the Host.
 Another string of characters is received over the same socket connection, as a response to the request.

 Text messages are received in the order that they were sent.
 That's to say, the Message Queue is a FiFo queue ( the First message In will be the First message Out ).

-The low-level syntax of the ‘recv’ request is:
+The low-level syntax of the 'recv' request is:
 ```
   recv,Index
 ```